2013 BOR Staff Awards Recipients

 Each year, the Council of University System Staff (CUSS) accepts nominations for the Board of Regents University System of Maryland Staff Awards.
 These awards are an excellent opportunity for USM institutions to recognize outstanding staff members.
 The awards represent the highest honor bestowed by the Board of Regents for achievements of Exempt and Non-Exempt Staff employees from institutions within the University System of Maryland.
 All of the USM institutions are encouraged to submit nominations for the Board of Regents' Staff Awards.

 In accordance with Board of Regents Policy, nominations must be reviewed at each institution before submission to the CUSS Awards Review Committee.
-At UMCP, the Senate Staff Affairs Committee reviews all nomination packages and submits recommendations to the President.
+At the University of Maryland, College Park, the Senate Staff Affairs Committee reviews all nomination packages and submits recommendations to the President.
 The President reviews the committee's suggestions, makes the final campus selections, and sends the recommendations to CUSS.
 The CUSS Awards Review Committee then selects the final system-wide candidates to be submitted to the Board of Regents.
-Recipients are announced in early summer with formal presentation of the award recipients early each fall.
+Recipients are announced during the summer with formal presentation of the award recipients early each fall.

-The Board of Regents, meeting in executive session on Friday, June 22, 2012 at Salisbury University, approved the following staff members as recipients of the 2012 BOR Staff Awards:
+The Board of Regents, meeting in executive session on Friday, June 21, 2013 at the University of Maryland Eastern Shore, approved the following staff members as recipients of the 2013 BOR Staff Awards:

 For Exceptional Contribution to the Institution and/or Unit to Which a Person Belongs

 1) Karyn Schultz, Exempt Staff - University of Baltimore (UB)